 How are viruses in food detected?

 The standard method for the detection of viruses in food is PCR.
-The major difficulty of detecting virus contaminations is that food often contains only very small quantities of viruses – which, however, can already cause an infection and must therefore be detected reliably.
+The major difficulty of detecting virus contaminations is that food often contains only very small virus quantities – which, however, can already cause an infection and must therefore be detected reliably.
 In addition, it is desirable to test not only food but also water and surfaces.
 A real-time PCR test that meets these requirements and that is capable of detecting norovirus and hepatitis A simultaneously, is SureFast® Norovirus/Hepatitis A 3plex.

 Do you have further questions concerning foodborne viruses?
 We will be happy to support you!